Rochanda Hiligh-Thomas

 berta.mata@aje-dc.org

 Berta Mata joined AJE in 2001.
 She is the mother of four children including one with special needs.
 Mrs. Mata provides one-on-one assistance, training, and emotional support to Latinx families to ensure their children receive appropriate education and health services.
-She also leads outreach efforts to immigrant communities to support newly settled families with navigating resources and systems of support and currently operates AJE’s intake center at Mary’s Center twice a week.
+She also leads outreach efforts to immigrant communities to support newly settled families with navigating resources and systems of support and currently leads and operates AJE’s intake center at Mary’s Center twice a week.
 Mrs. Mata has a firm commitment to supporting children with special needs and their families.
 She is a native Spanish speaker and has deep ties to the Spanish-speaking community in D.C.
 Ms. Mata served as a member of Mary’s Center’s Board of Directors (2016-2019).
 In 2019 she was appointed by Mayor Bowser to serve on the District’s State Rehabilitation Council and in 2021 appointed to serve on the Developmental Disabilities Council.

 Michelle Parrish